ahmar-volopay/assignment-1/README.md

 Hosted Project: https://capable-youtiao-eea16c.netlify.app/

-Assignment-3, Create a Dashboard/Landing Page to showcase "Top Gainers" & "Top Losers" in American Stock Market using API from https://www.alphavantage.co/query?function=TOP_GAINERS_LOSERS&apikey=demo
+Assignment-3, Advancement over Assignment-2 Create a Dashboard/Landing Page to showcase "Top Gainers" & "Top Losers" in American Stock Market, also added Company's About page of all the listed company, dynamically routing through the pages, using API.

 Created a Dashboard component to showcase the result of the API.